eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience using a procedural programming language (e.g. Python, R) to manipulate, clean, and analyze data
 	- Experience pushing code and navigating a complex codebase
 	- Active Quora user with curiosity about the product
 + skill set:
+	- Bachelor's degree in Computer Science, Math, Statistics, Economics, or other quantitative field; Masters or PhD strongly preferred
+	- Previous experience in data science or quantitative analytics role, preferably in a high-growth company
+	- Comprehensive understanding of statistical modeling, machine learning and data mining concepts, and experience applying these methods within a business environment
+	- Strong knowledge of Python.
+Familiarity with at least one statistical modeling / machine learning tool such as R or Matlab is a plus, as well as experience with languages such as Scala or Go
+	- Expert knowledge of, and hands-on experience with, SQL
+	- Demonstrable critical thinking and analytical skills, including the ability and confidence to make conclusions and recommendations from data
+	- Experience interacting with key stakeholders in different fields, interpreting challenges and opportunities into actionable data-driven analysis and implementing science-driven data products
++ skill set:
 	- Because Quora is such a data-driven company, our data scientists play a central role in the product development process by uncovering key insights from our data.
 As a data scientist, you'll work closely with engineers, product designers, and product managers to devise appropriate measurements and metrics, design randomized controlled experiments, build visualizations, and tackle hard, open-ended problems.
 You'll also develop tools and infrastructure to scale and automate the analyses that enable rapid product iteration.
 Quora has a wide range of rich data, giving you ample room for exploration and creativity.
 We use a variety of tools -- primarily Python and SQL — to analyze data and communicate results with the rest of the company.
 	- While Quora's data scientists come from a variety of backgrounds, including statistics, computer science, economics, physics, mathematics, sociology, chemical engineering, and so on, we all share a love for data and continuous learning.
 Especially in your first role post-graduation, we realize that mentorship is important for professional growth and development.
 Every data scientist has a mentor and weekly 1:1s with their managers to get feedback and support for your career growth.